 Another great workforce management strategy is to hire casual staff and interns.
 This step may not seem urgent if your company is going well at the moment, but doing this is a great way to proactively save your staff from burnout.
 When you need extra help you don’t want to wait until it is too late.

 Hiring a couple of interns for different teams in your business can help to increase detail orientation, efficiency, and overall employee satisfaction.
-Having back-up plans in case projects take too long is a great way for you to support your employees and is often a strategy that is overlooked in management.
+Having back-up plans in case projects take too long is a great way for you to support your employees and is often a strategy that is overlooked in management, especially in difficult hiring conditions that many businesses are facing now.

 - Offer acknowledgement.